 *Glucose-fructose syrup is a term used to describe different types of corn syrup depending on the country.
 In the UK and Europe, glucose-fructose syrup is used to describe corn syrups that contain between 5% and 50% fructose (5 6).
 If the glucose consists of 50% or more of the syrup content, then it would be low FODMAP.
-However some newspaper articles and other websites, state that high fructose corn syrup is labelled as glucose-fructose syrup in the UK (7 8), which makes the matter confusing.
-In Canada HFCS is called glucose-fructose or glucose-fructose syrup and must be avoided (9 10).
-Due to the confusion over the glucose-fructose label, it is advisable to take care when using products containing glucose-fructose.
+However, in Canada HFCS is called glucose-fructose or glucose-fructose syrup and must be avoided (9 10).

 Is there any evidence that adding glucose to fructose can help absorption?

 Some earlier research suggested that adding glucose to fructose containing foods could help with absorption, however recent research has shown that adding glucose to high fructose foods often doesn’t help reduce symptoms and adds a lot of extra sugar to our diets, which can have negative health consequences such as weight gain (3, 4).
 This means your best option during phase one of the low FODMAP diet is to focus on eating low FODMAP foods.